 I am always happy to discuss about ongoing research projects or new projects.
 Please drop me an email if you are interested to have a chat about working with me as a research assistant, research project student or Ph.D. student, or to discuss about potential collaborations.

 - PSY-10034 Biological and Cognitive Psychology

-- PSY-20045 Biological and Cognitive Psychology
+- PSY-20045 Biological Psychology Perception and Cognition

 - PSY-30061 Final Year Project